xmlyqing00/AFB-URR/README.md

 ### Pre-training on Static Images

 1. Download the following the datasets.
+You don't have to all, COCO is the largest one.
 2. Download the mask [palette image](assets/mask_palette.png) (followed DAVIS), which provides the color map of objects.
 3. Run `unify_pretrain_dataset.py` to convert them into a uniform format (followed DAVIS).
 ```bash